 The companies that join the digital revolution will be the top competitors in the upcoming decade.
 Those that don’t will become obsolete.

-Digital instant underwriting is the newest breakthrough in digitization for the mortgage industry, and States Title is proud to be on the forefront of the revolution.
+Digital predictive underwriting is the newest breakthrough in digitization for the mortgage industry, and States Title is proud to be on the forefront of the revolution.

 In the traditional process of clearing title, title agents conduct exhaustive searches through public records (both digital and hardcopy), manually deleting duplicates and old issues, examining records, researching liens and other obligations, and spending hours investigating false positives.